HannahHealyQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, I learnt how to connect and code the speed of a motor.
+This experiemnt opened my eyes to the countless electrical components that can be connected to the microbit, and thus the endless ideas for gadgets and inventions.
 I was also introduced to the coding term of 'loops' and how to use them to motorise repetitive circuits.
 I learnt how to code a loop and how that functions physically.

 This experiment could be the basis of a real world application such as a wheel of a homemade robot or car as the motor can be used with many different attachments and thus many diverse functions.
 Using the fan attachment in this experiment you could obviously make a small portable electric fan.
 It could also be used to circulate the cold air within a freezer or refridgerator.
 This project could also be adapted for a small model plane or even to power a model boat.